Tamara de Lempicka: Legacy

 American singer Madonna is an admirer and collector of Lempicka's work.
 Madonna has featured Lempicka's work in her music videos for "Open Your Heart" (1987), "Express Yourself" (1989), "Vogue" (1990) and "Drowned World/Substitute for Love" (1998).
-She also used paintings by Lempicka on the sets of her 1987 Who's That Girl and 1990 Blond Ambition world tours.
+She also used paintings by Lempicka on the sets of her 1987 Who's That Girl, 1990 Blond Ambition, and 2023 Celebration Tour world tours.

-Other notable Lempicka collectors include actor Jack Nicholson and singer-actress Barbra Streisand.
+Other notable Lempicka collectors include actor Jack Nicholson, singer-actress Barbra Streisand, and fashion designer Wolfgang Joop.

 Robert Dassanowsky's book Telegrams from the Metropole: Selected Poems 1980–1998 includes the poems "Tamara de Lempicka" and "La Donna d'Oro" dedicated to Kizette de Lempicka.

 Lempicka's paintings are featured on the UK book covers of Atlas Shrugged and The Fountainhead by Ayn Rand.

 On 16 May 2018, in celebration of the 120th anniversary of her birth, Google made her the subject of the daily Google Doodle.

 In July 2018, a biographical musical, Lempicka, premiered at the Williamstown Theatre Festival.
+The show later played at the La Jolla Playhouse in 2022 and on Broadway from April to May 2024.
+The musical starred Eden Espinosa as Łempicka and was directed by Tony winner Rachel Chavkin.
+In April 2024, Espinosa was nominated for a Tony Award for her portrayal.

-Since September 2022, the National Museum in Kraków has been holding a major exhibition of her works from museums and private collections in Europe and the USA entitled Łempicka.
-The exhibition is set to last until March 2023.
+From September 2022 until March 2023, the National Museum in Kraków held a major exhibition of her works from museums and private collections in Europe and the USA entitled Łempicka.

 In January 2023, Jeff Ruby Culinary Entertainment, a Cincinnati, Ohio-based, multistate restaurant company, named its first specialized event space The Lempicka to acknowledge the influence of her aesthetic on the interior design of its restaurants.
+The center opened in June 2023.

+The True Story of Tamara de Lempicka & The Art of Survival is a 2024 feature documentary about the painter through her artwork.
+The film covers her rise in 1920s Paris, her move to the United States, and her revival in the current art market.
+The documentary includes newly found archival evidence regarding Lempicka's birthdate and the Hurwitz family's conversion from Judaism to Calvinism.

 Art market

-In November 2019 the Lempicka painting La Tunique rose (1927) was sold at Sotheby's for $13.4 million.
-In February 2020, her painting Portrait de Marjorie Ferry (1932) set a record for a work by Lempicka by fetching £16.3 million ($21.2 million) at the Impressionist and Modern Art Evening Sale at Christie's, London.
+In November 2019, the Lempicka painting La Tunique rose (1927) was sold at Sotheby's for $13.4 million.
+In February 2020, her painting Portrait of Marjorie Ferry (1932) set a record for a work by Lempicka by fetching £16.3 million ($21.2 million) at the Impressionist and Modern Art Evening Sale at Christie's, London.

+In June 2025, the Lempicka painting La Belle Rafaëla (1927) was sold at Sotheby's for £7.47 million ($10.05 million).